LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 ---------------------------

-Integer values are converted to decimal values automatically if they are used as a parameter to a mathematical operator in conjunction with a decimal value.
+Integer values are converted to decimal values automatically if they are used as a parameter to an arithmetical operator in conjunction with a decimal value.
 The following example shows how the integer ``123`` is automatically converted to a decimal value because the other parameter of the ``+`` operator is the decimal value ``456.0``::